Canon T6s vs Sony NEX-5T

 It is notable that the T6s has a microphone port, which is missing on the NEX-5T.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6s and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the NEX-5T have been discontinued, but can regularly be found used on ebay.
 The NEX-5T was replaced by the Sony A5100, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6s and NEX-5T can be found, respectively, in the Canon T6s Manual (free pdf) or the online Sony NEX-5T Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6s or the Sony NEX-5T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.